Billbrockbank/Teams-Planner-Timeline-Tab/README.md

 ---
 ## Summary

-The purpose of this sample Teams Toolkit Tab is to render M365 Group Plan tasks.
-A timeline renders in task due date order with tags for years and months in a vertical stack.
-With option to filter out completed tasks and filter tasks for a plan's bucket.
-To view details of the task, click the (i) below the "Due Date" to popup the task details.
-It Should be noted that a M365 Group Planner can have 0 to 200 plans assigned to it.
-The tab app support configuring multiple tab for different plans and buckets.
-Single sign-on authentication has been used to access M365 Groups Planner data in Microsoft Graph.
+The purpose of this Teams Toolkit Tab sample is to render M365 Group Plan tasks in a timeline ordered by the task due date with tags for years and months in a vertical stack.
+There are filter options to filter out completed tasks and tender tasks by a plan bucket.
+A task's detail can be viewed by clicking the (i) icon below the "Due Date" popping up a callout dialog with task details.
+It Should be noted that a M365 Group Planner can have 0 to 200 plans assigned to M365 Group.
+When configuring a Planner Timeline tab you must select the plan to be rendered, along with options for the plan bucket and completed task filter.
+These setting will be used when the tab is access.
+The configuration of multiple tab for different plans and buckets are supported.

+Single sign-on authentication is used to access M365 Groups Planner data in Microsoft Graph.
+</br><mark>To complete the approval of Microsoft Graph permission, an Admin will need to Accept the permission request.</mark>

 - This sample was generated with Teams Toolkit as a "Tab => React with Fluent UI => Typescript".
-- React Hooks is used in a Restify web app.
+- React Hooks is used in the web app.
-- The Azure Function is not needed and has been deleted from the sample.
+- The Azure Function, not needed and has been deleted from the sample.
 - The bicep files has been modified to only provision the static wab service in Azure.

 <img src="images/Planner-Timeline-tab.gif" />